soIu/framework/README.md

 ![alt text](https://github.com/rafi16jan/screenshots/blob/master/rapyd-framework/Screenshot%202017-12-19%20at%2016.07.50%20-%20Edited.png?raw=true)

 # Purpose of this project
 - Creating an ORM for PouchDB/CouchDB which is a non-relational database or simply called NoSQL (except PouchDB that can be configured to use SQLite, etc), with a fabulous sync feature (https://pouchdb.com/guides/replication.html), offline capabilities, revision management, and performance.
 One more thing, ITS JSON!!
-(ORM Repo https://github.com/rafi16jan/pouchdb-orm) Done ✓
+(ORM Repo https://github.com/rafi16jan/pouchdb-orm ARCHIVED) Done ✓

 - Build a *not so magic* server-side MVC or PWA (Progressive Web Apps that only rely to RESTFul APIs and can be ran offline, either with service worker or local PouchDB) Framework.
 I prefer PWA, but I still need recommendation.
 (Framework Repo https://github.com/rafi16jan/rapyd-framework) Ready ✓